tomzx/blog.tomrochette.com-content/agi/books/the-society-of-mind/article.md

 * **Censor-agents** need not to wait until a certain bad idea occurs; instead, they intercept the states of mind that usually precede that thought.
 If a censor could speak, it would say, "Don't even begin to think that!"
 * It's easier to study what someone does - instead of what someone doesn't do

+## 27.5 Jokes
+* Freud suggested that children construct censors in response to prohibitions by their parents or peers.
+This explains why so many jokes involve taboos concerning cruelty, sexuality, and other subjects that human communities typically link to guilt, disgust, or shame.

+## 27.6 Humor and Censorship
+* When we learn in a serious context, the result is to change connections among ordinary agents.
+But when we learn in a humorous context, the principal result is to change the connections that involve our censors and suppressors.
+* Scolding tends to produce suppressors, but laughing tends to produce censors
+* Suppressors merely need to learn which mental states are desirable
+* Censors must remember and learn which mental states were undesirable

+## 28.2 Magnitude and Marketplace
+* We turn to using quantities when we can't compare the qualities of things

+## 28.3 Quantity and Quality
+* Whenever we turn to measurements, we forfeit some uses of intellect.
+Currencies and magnitudes help us make comparisons only by concealing the differences among what they purport to represent
+* Any substance or quantity whose availability is limited can be made to serve as a currency.

+## 28.4 Mind Over Matter
+* A person's ability to persist in circumstances we hadn't thought were tolerable need not indicate anything supernatural. (...)
+It is merely a matter of finding ways to rearrange our priorities.

 # See also

 # Sources